cassianorsd/react-openlayers-styled-map/README.md

 const Page = () => {
   return (
             <StyledMap
-              id='map1' // Optional, just in case of conflict with other components height='800px'
+              id='map' // Optional, just in case of conflict with other components height='800px'
               width='800px'
               osmBasemap //Enable OSM Background for quick testing defaultControls={{
-                fullScreenMode: true,
+                // You can use boolean value or access Openlayers options for each default control as follow:
+                fullScreenMode: { tipLabel: 'Click to toggle' },
                 zoomButtons: true,
                 zoomSlider: {},
                 scale: {